elseml/DeepHierarchicalModelComparison/README.md

 ### [03_levy_flight_application](notebooks/03_levy_flight_application)

-Application study in which two formulations of the standard diffusion model are compared to a lévy flight model with a non-Gaussian noise distribution.
+Application study in which two variants of the standard diffusion model are compared to two variants a lévy flight model with a non-Gaussian noise distribution.
 Consists of five steps:
-- [00_simulator](notebooks/03_levy_flight_application/00_simulator.ipynb): Simulate training and validation data
+- [01_simulator](notebooks/03_levy_flight_application/01_simulator.ipynb): Simulate training and validation data
-- [01_pretrain_networks](notebooks/03_levy_flight_application/01_pretrain_networks.ipynb): Pretrain the network on simulated data with a reduced amount of trials per participant
+- [02_pretrain_networks](notebooks/03_levy_flight_application/02_pretrain_networks.ipynb): Pretrain the network on simulated data with a reduced amount of trials per participant
-- [02_finetune_networks](notebooks/03_levy_flight_application/02_finetune_networks.ipynb): Fine-tune the network on simulated data that contains the same amount of trials per participant as the empirical data
+- [03_finetune_networks](notebooks/03_levy_flight_application/03_finetune_networks.ipynb): Fine-tune the network on simulated data that contains the same amount of trials per participant as the empirical data
-- [03_validate_networks](notebooks/03_levy_flight_application/03_validate_networks.ipynb): Validate the trained networks on new simulated data sets
+- [04_validate_networks](notebooks/03_levy_flight_application/04_validate_networks.ipynb): Validate the trained networks on new simulated data sets
-- [04_apply_networks](notebooks/03_levy_flight_application/04_apply_networks.ipynb): Apply the trained networks to the empirical data set
+- [05_apply_networks](notebooks/03_levy_flight_application/05_apply_networks.ipynb): Apply the trained networks to the empirical data set

 ## [src](src)

-Contains custom Julia and Python functions that enable the analyses.
+Contains custom [Julia](src/julia) and [Python](src/python) functions that enable the analyses.